brianlan/vln-data-prep/SAGE3D_REFACTOR_PLAN.md

   --staging-root "$RENDER_STAGE" --output-dir "$RENDERED_DIR"
 ```

+`sage3d.cli.create_staging` prints exactly one absolute allocated path to stdout
+(diagnostics go to stderr), refuses an existing final target, and delegates all
+allocation/lstat/parent/device checks to
-`sage3d.cli.render` accepts `--staging-root` and does **not** accept
+`publication.create_staging_directory`. `sage3d.cli.render` accepts
+`--staging-root`, requires it to be an existing real directory, and does
+**not** accept `--output-dir`; the allocator and finalizer enforce its sibling
-`--output-dir`; `finalize_render` alone accepts both staging and final output
+relationship to the final target, and `finalize_render` alone accepts both
-paths.
+staging and final output paths.

 The legacy `render_fisheye_sage3d.py` shim retains its old `--output-dir`
-surface by mapping that path to the new renderer's staging root, emits an
+surface by mapping that exact path to the new renderer's staging root, emits an
 actionable deprecation/non-atomic warning, and never invokes the finalizer.
+As
+an explicit compatibility exception, if the legacy output path is absent the
+shim may create that exact directory with exclusive `os.mkdir` (not `mkdtemp`
+or `mkdir -p`) and immediately verify it with `lstat`; a later legacy modality
-Thus two direct legacy invocations preserve the legacy artifact inventory but
+may consume the existing valid other-modality state.
+Thus two direct legacy
+invocations preserve the legacy artifact inventory but are an explicit
-are an explicit non-atomic compatibility exception; only the module-CLI +
+non-atomic compatibility exception; only the allocator + module-CLI +
 finalizer sequence claims validated atomic publication.
 Automatic “second mode
 finalizes” behavior is forbidden.

 ### Golden storage, tolerance capture, and re-baselining

-Before formal handoff, commit this plan and record the **baseline source commit**
+Before formal handoff, commit this revision 8 plan and record its Git commit plus
-in Phase 0b provenance.
-In git: provenance manifest, input-asset SHA-256 values,
+the **baseline source commit** in Phase 0b provenance.
+In git: provenance
-exact baseline commands, normalized semantic config, expected inventory,
+manifest, input-asset SHA-256 values, exact baseline commands, normalized
-deterministic selected-frame list, small RGB/depth golden frames, per-run
+semantic config, expected inventory, deterministic selected-frame list, small
-metrics, threshold-derivation report, and all pinned tolerances.
+RGB/depth golden frames, per-run metrics, threshold-derivation report, and all
+pinned tolerances.
 Also record
 OS/kernel; both Python versions; Isaac Sim/Kit/USD; GPU model, driver,
 CUDA/runtime and renderer settings; and exact NumPy, SciPy, trimesh, rtree,
 OpenCV, Pillow/libjpeg, and PyArrow versions in the environment where each